IVN Scheduling Information

 Any non-NDUS group or organization (including state agencies, K-12 schools, or non-profit organizations) may schedule the use of NDUS IVN sites for meetings or events.
 Videoconferencing activity is restricted to users who are educational, governmental, or non-profit in nature.
 When the request involves the use of an IVN Public Room, these events will require a dedicated technician at all times.
 IVN will bill the client for fees at $10/hour.
 In addition, non-NDUS requests for the use of IVN Public Rooms will also be charged additional fees as outlined here.
 Please contact the IVN scheduler at 701-777-6486, option #2 or email IVN Scheduling.

 Web streaming extends IVN videoconferences to users who cannot attend a videoconferencing facility but have access to the Internet.
 In non-technical terms, users can view a live broadcast of an IVN class or event from a desktop computer that has Internet access, a Web browser, and a media player.
-The main difference is Web streams donít provide participants with the opportunity to interact with those at videoconferencing facilities.
+The main difference is Web streams don’t provide participants with the opportunity to interact with those at videoconferencing facilities.
 A streamed event can also be saved and replayed at a later date.
-Please review the IVN Information and Fee page for important information regarding this service.
+Streaming/recording is available through Tegrity in all public IVN classrooms at NDSU at no additional cost.